opis/docs/json-schema/2.x/php-filter.md

 You should register your filters before you validate any schema.
 When you register a filter you must specify:
-- json data type (boolean, number, integer, string, null, array, object)
+- JSON data type (boolean, number, integer, string, null, array, object)
 - name: the name you will use in your schemas
 - the filter